 Make Sure Everybody Wins

 Just like in any other forms of negotiation, always strive for a win-win deal.
 Money isn’t the only thing that is involved in the relationship between a landlord and his or her tenants – even if it is a business one, it is still a relationship involving two human individuals.

 Be reasonable – it is not a bad idea to consider reducing the rent a little in favour of the potential tenant if you feel that he or she is worth keeping.
-A tenant who keeps your property clean and well-maintained goes a long way especially in reducing future expenses and inconveniences on your behalf.
+A tenant who keeps your property clean and well-maintained goes a long way especially in reducing future expenses and inconveniences on your behalf that may cause more hidden cost.
 It would also be a big bonus for you if that tenant does not smoke, bring in pets or cause disturbances to other neighbours within the neighbourhood.

 Take too long and you will also most probably find that your potential tenant has been snatched away by another landlord who is better and quicker in negotiating than you!
-Always bear in mind that your potential tenant is also most likely surveying other properties at the same time it is considering yours – so, the best approach would be to make a good offer during the first meeting itself that would hopefully make your potential tenant feel that he or she would not be able to get it elsewhere.
+Always bear in mind that your potential tenant is also most likely surveying other properties at the same time it is considering yours, and a good tenant to you is always a good tenant every landlord is looking for as well – so, the best approach would be to make a good offer during the first meeting itself that would hopefully make your potential tenant feel that he or she would not be able to get it elsewhere.

 As you can see by now, the whole affair is more than just merely sitting down and winning arguments to earn easy profits – it involves effort, attention, communication skills and a good eye for long-term gains – and we in Roomz Asia hopes that this article has enlightened you enough to pull off a successful negotiation!